-Yes, pets are allowed in either the Cabins or a designated Pet Loop.
+Yes, pets are allowed in some of the Cabins and all campsites.

 For the Cabins:

-Fort Wilderness also has the fenced-in, leash free Waggin' Trails Dog Park: 'Where dogs on vacation can "Lose the Leash"'!
+Fort Wilderness also has the fenced-in, leash free Waggin’ Trails Dog Park: ‘Where dogs on vacation can “Lose the Leash”‘!
 The park is located next to the playground at loop 300, but all the pet loops have access to it by way of the designated paths.
-Currently, Disney doesn't have these on their maps, but they will hopefully include them soon.
-All the paths are marked with signs, so you can easily find your way to Waggin' Trails.
+All the paths are marked with signs, so you can easily find your way to Waggin’ Trails.
 Leashed dogs are also allowed on the golf carts now, making the park even more accessible.
 It is open from dawn to dusk, and has several watering stations where the bowls are self filling.
-(Note: if they haven't been used, the water in them gets very warm, so you will want to get it to fill again with cool water.)
-There's also a picnic table where you can relax while your dog plays.
+(Note: if they haven’t been used, the water in them gets very warm, so you will want to get it to fill again with cool water.)
+There’s also a picnic table where you can relax while your dog plays.
 Dogs must be accompanied by guests age 12 and over at the park; no unaccompanied dogs, puppies under 4 months, or dogs in heat are allowed.
 Use of the dog park is limited to FW guests staying in one of the designated pet loops.
-(See the photo section for a sign with all the Waggin' Trails Dog Park rules.)
+(See the photo section for a sign with all the Waggin’ Trails Dog Park rules.)

 Owners are expected to clean up after their pets in all areas.
 There is a receptacle to deposit pet waste, as well as collection bags with which to pick up the waste, located at each of the entrance/exit of the pet loops.
 Collection bags are also located between sites #1632 and #1634 beside the path to the comfort station, and at the entrance to the pet walk in loop 300.